UBC-MDS/gapminder_dashboard/README.md

 ## Decription of the app

-Gapminder data set is a great source to know about the world.
-So The main objective of this app is to investigate what the young population of students know and don’t know about basic global patterns and macro-trends and educate the intended users on global development trends.
+The Gapminder dataset is a great source of information to learn about the world.
+The main objective of this app is to investigate what the young population of students know and don’t know about basic global patterns and macro-trends and educate the intended users on global development trends.
 This dashboard has been developed to communicate insights about historical social/economic trends and create a better understanding of using and teaching statistics.

-The landing page of the dashboard is designed to have five filters at the left, for selecting the target of the study, second factor of study, continent , country and the year range (1960 to 2018) .The line chart at the top is a trend-plot showing the change of the target of the study during the time over the years for the selected country, average of the continent and average of the whole world.
-So user would be able to compare these trend with each other.
-In the top right corner, there is a bubble chart which visualize the target study versus the second factor of study for all the countries.
+The landing page of the dashboard is designed to have a panel of five filters for which users can interact with.
+These filters include selecting a primary and secondary target to study, a continent, a country and the year range of interest (1960 to 2018).
+The line chart is a trend-plot showing the change of the primary target of the study over the time interval for a selected country.
+It also includes the average of the continent and average of the whole world which gives users the ability to compare trends.
+Additionally we include a bubble chart which visualizes the target study versus the second factor of study for all the countries.

-The global map is presented at the bottom of the dashboard with tooltip for each country to show the target of the study data related to the selected countries.
-After choosing a continent in the filter section, just the selected continent stay colourful and all other turn to grey.
-The level of colour shading for selected continent would be based on the value of the target of study.
-To the right of the global map, there is a bar plot which shows the top ten countries with highest value for target of study.
+The global map is presented at the bottom of the dashboard with a tooltip for each country.
+After choosing a continent in the filter section, the selected continent should be highlighted and the colour gradient will dictate the values of the target of study within that region.
+To the right of the global map, a bar plot will show the top ten countries with highest value for the selected target of study.

 ## Dashboard Sketch Design